mbegan/Okta-PSModule/README.md

 credentials     : @{password=; recovery_question=; provider=}
 _links          : @{resetPassword=; resetFactors=; expirePassword=; forgotPassword=; changeRecoveryQuestion=; deactivate=; changePassword=}
 ```
-Objects returned are normal powershell objects, you can treat them as such.
+When elements are returned in the API they are powershell objects, you can treat them as such.

 An example of something I do often.